Crystal

 chem – index corresponding to chemistry to consider

-Return symmequivsites
+Return symmequivsites:

 list of lists of indices that are equivalent by symmetry